home / articles / The List of Banned Words in Facebook Ads – 2023

 Conclusion

 To ensure your advertising on Facebook is effective, it is important to adhere to ethical standards.
 Avoid any content that may be deemed offensive, deceitful, or misleading.
 If you find it challenging to remember all the rules, just stick to this main principle.
 For inspiration, you can explore Facebook’s ad Library and observe successful ads from your competitors or similar industries.
-Also, take a look at our article on what to do if your Facebook ad got stuck.

 If you believe your ad was rejected mistakenly, you can contact Facebook by filling out a form.